 Juris Doctoris (JD)

 Reminder: In addition to diploma requirements, there are character, fitness and other qualifications for admission to the bar.
-Applicants are encouraged, prior to matriculation, to determine what those requirements are in the state(s) where they intend to practice.
+Prior to matriculation, applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice.

 Students must successfully complete the following:

 - First-year courses

 - 6 units of experiential credits in designated courses